garritfra/qbe-rs/README.md

 If you don't know where to get started, check out the `hello_world` example in the `examples/` directory.

+## Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

 ## Projects using this crate

 This crate is used by the [Antimony](https://github.com/antimony-lang/antimony)